 The Trade Marks Amendment Act 2006 allows owners of multiple registrations for the same mark to link the trade marks so that they are treated as one registration.
 There are a few requirements for this including that the marks had to be lodged on the same day for the same trade mark and it needed to be before January 1996.

-Now that you understand the various statuses, you will be able to use ATMOSS more effectively.
-Be aware of your trade mark rights as well as the rights of others.
-If someone tells you that they have a registered trade mark, you can easily confirm this on ATMOSS.
-Similarly, you should be careful before trying to enforce your trade mark rights in case your trade mark is not yet or no longer registered.
+The different statuses on ATMOSS all mean different things and will affect what you need to do.
+If you need to check whether another business has regsitered their trade mark, you can check on ATMOSS.
+Similarly, you should be careful before trying to enforce your trade mark in case you haven’t correctly registered it.
 Also, make sure that your address for service is always up to date so that you receive notice of any payments that may be due.
-As you can see, there are late fees or the risk of removal if you have not paid your fees.
-Questions about trade mark registration?
-Get in touch with our IP team on 1300 544 755.
+There are late fees or the risk of removal if you have not paid your fees.
+If you have any questions about trade mark registration, contact LegalVision’s trade mark lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?